Viva-Lambda/lambdascript/docs/notes.md

 indicate relative priority.
 Higher the number lesser the priority.
 If two priority indicators are equal, no guarantee is given about which one is going to expand first.

+The expansion order signifiers come with their equivalent in access operators:

+- `@^2`: let's you access to the head of the list after the last `#2` ordered expansion takes place.
+- `@$4`: let's you access to the last element of the list after the last `#4` ordered expansion takes place.
+- `@<7`: let's you access to initial elements except the last element of the list after the last `#7` ordered expansion takes place
+- `@>5`: let's you access to the tail of the list after the last `#5` ordered expansion takes place.

+If there are no expansion order signifier in the immediate scope of the macro, so no descendant scope is considered, the numbers don't mean anything.
+If there are expansion order signifiers who are all lower than the signifier of the operator, the operator applies after the last expansion takes place.

 LambdaScript provides a single merge operator for macro bodies: